developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Overview

 This section discusses installation and configuration of Device Tracker.
-The client app (APK file) and web portal URL are supplied by Zebra.
-Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for Device Tracker software deployment to the mobile devices.<br><br>
+The client app (APK file) can be downloaded from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html) and Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for deployment to the mobile devices.
+The web portal URL is supplied by Zebra during the cloud setup process, providing administrators the ability to manage users, view licenses and enable check-in/check-out. <br><br>

 **Installation and configuration on the device:**